tgwgraham/OLS_analysis/README.md

 # OLS_analysis
 Single-molecule tracking analysis code for use with oblique line-scan (OLS) microscope

+# Basic workflow
+1. Declutter files using declutter2.py
+2. Track movies using quot_fast_track.py.

+# Contents

 ## declutter.py
 Script that declutters long TIF file names and moves all non-TIF files to an "other" folder declutter2.py - this version moves files with different prefixes to different subfolders.

 ## quot_fast_track.py
-Script from Vinson Fan for fast tracking of files with quot.
+Script from Vinson Fan for fast tracking of files with quot. quot_fast_track2.py - this version, which goes with declutter2.py, tracks files in different subfolders, whose
+# names are identical to the file name prefixes.

 ## settings.toml
 Settings file for quot particle tracking